BarishNamazov/barish.me/src/content/blog/2025-11-15-mit-cs-degree.md

     optimizers wins.
   - I decided to use this class to learn Rust as well, and while the team turned out to be chaotic, we ended up getting through it.
 The night before the final deadline, we were in last place.
-But we ended up finishing second.
+But we ended up finishing second due to overnight efforts.
 Many all-nighters in this class.

 - 6.1800 (prev.
 6.033) Computer Systems Engineering
   - An intro to designing and analyzing complex computer systems, from low level